A Day in the Life of a Commercial Construction Superintendent

 The roar of machinery, the rhythmic hammering, the constant hum of activity—a commercial construction site is a symphony of progress.
 It’s an environment that demands strong leadership, clear communication, and a collaborative spirit.
 At the heart of this controlled chaos lies the superintendent, a vital leader who orchestrates the symphony of construction.

-At Crain Construction, a Nashville-based contractor with over 90 years of experience, our superintendents play a crucial role in the work that we do.
+At Crain Construction, a Nashville-based general contractor with over 90 years of experience, our superintendents play a crucial role in the work that we do.
 Crain is renowned for our values-driven approach and our focus on fostering a positive, relational work environment.
 Our superintendents are the cornerstones of our culture, shaping the atmosphere on each job site they oversee.

 1. Building Culture and Collaboration